 We’re actually still waiting to see this live in action for the 2018-19 season, but as it stands right now, it appears CBS has nabbed extended mobile rights, straight from the teeth of Verizon, who had a stranglehold on them for the past several years.

-You’ll need a CBS All Access subscription to get access to live streams of NFL games on CBS on any cellular device.
+You’ll need a Paramount+ subscription to get access to live streams of NFL games on CBS on any cellular device.
 Verizon customers will still have access to games online as well, but it appears the NFL is interested in rapidly expanding out of exclusivity in the coming years.

 Don’t be surprised, though, if you’re paying for a service like Sling TV, and are unable to watch a Sunday NFL game on your phone.